A Tough Defense for the Toughest Offenses®

 • No charges were filed

-• You were acquitted (and are typically eligible to apply immediately)
+• You were acquitted (and are generally eligible to apply immediately)

-• At least 30 days must have passed since your arrest
+• At least 30 days have passed since the arrest

 • Class A misdemeanors: 5 years